 MCP + CLI Hybrid Routing – When each backend is chosen

-Details the routing heuristics (structure vs. speed), how performance weights are applied, and how to force a backend when needed for debugging.
+Details on performance-weighted routing and how to force a backend for debugging.

 Protocol Federation – A2A and ACP handoff